Middle School U

 Departure and Sign-Out

-Wisconsin Youth believes field trips and special activities away from the program location are an important part of a quality program.
-When taking students on field trips that require transportation, notice will be provided to the parents of all students, including date, times and destination.
+Wisconsin Youth Company believes special activities away from the program location are an important part of a quality program.
+When taking students off-site trips that require transportation, notice will be provided to the parents of all students, including date, times, and destination.
 Staff carry first aid supplies, attendance and registration information, as well as a cell phone on all trips.
 Field trips are made in accordance with MSU policies.

-Some MSU courses include swimming in natural bodies of water or in swimming pools as well as other aquatic activities such as canoeing, kayaking and water park attractions in a variety of settings.
+Some MSU courses include swimming in natural bodies of water or swimming pools as well as other aquatic activities such as canoeing, kayaking, paddle-boarding, log rolling and water park attractions in a variety of settings.
 Specific activities, as well as the swim level required for those activities, are outlined in the course descriptions.

 Students will be allowed to participate in water activities based on their swimming ability.
 All students participating in an aquatic course with MSU must have intermediate or advanced swimming skills.

 A certified lifeguard must be present at all times while students are swimming.
 Students will be checked in and out of the water with a buddy and under the supervision of a designated staff member.
-There will be at least one staff member for every eight swimmers.
-Students will remain within twenty feet of their buddy while in the water, and pairs will inform staff when they enter or leave the water.
+Students will remain within close proximity to their buddy while in the water, and pairs will inform staff when they enter or leave the water.
 Buddy checks will be called regularly throughout the swim trip.

 Middle School U Fee Structure